shijuvar/gokit/training/README.md

 **Level:** Beginner to Advanced

-**Learning Objectives:**
+**Summary of Course Contents:**
-*	Master on Go programming language and its core fundamentals.
+*	Go programming language and its core fundamentals.
+* Package ecosystem and tooling.
-*	Learn in-depth on Go functions, including functional programming.
+*	Functional programming.
-*	Write highly maintainable and extensible systems with Go's type system.
-*	Write high-performance, concurrent systems using Go’s concurrency primitives and various concurrency patterns.
-*	Build real-world web apps and RESTful APIs in Go.
+*	Struct and Interface.
+*	Concurrency primitives: Goroutines and Channels.
+*	Advanced Concurrency patterns.
+* Mutexes
+* Context package
+* HTTP programming: Basics to building production-ready apps.
-*	Persistence with databases such as MongoDB, CockroachDB, InfluxDB and SQL databases.
+*	Persistence with databases: MongoDB, CockroachDB, InfluxDB and SQL databases.
-*	Testing Go applications.
+*	Testing Go applications: Basics to BDD-style testing and mocking.
+*	Building next-generation APIs with gRPC.
+* Working with cloud-native messaging systems: NATS and NATS Streaming Server.
-*	Build highly scalable distributed systems and microservices with gRPC and NATS Streaming Server.
+* A primer on building distributed systems and microservices with Go ecosystem.

 ### Building Microservices and Distributed Systems in Go